-Kashan is a well-known tourism city among travelers.
+Kashan is a well-known tourist city among travelers.
 Kashan with a wide variety of different types of tourism such as historical, natural, cultural, artistic and adventure tours is an ideal city to meet all the demands of tourists in different seasons.
-Whilst Kashan, a desert town “close” in its proximity to Tehran and Isfahan, is incorporated itself to all Iran's itinerary.
+Whilst Kashan, a desert town “close” in its proximity to Tehran and Isfahan, is incorporated into all of Iran's itinerary.
 Some call it excellent, others call it a must-see, in the end, it's up to you.
 But now you must ask yourself… why should you really go?
 Read on for some of the favorite things to do in and around Kashan!

-While Kashan is a relatively small city, it is home to some beautiful sights is worth staying a night or two, a city that most people will want to add to their Iran bucket list after reading this article.
-Wander around the small twisted historical alleys, waste your time in the history of the Sialk hills While the smell of Kashan Feen Garden flowers will make you happy.
+While Kashan is a relatively small city, it is home to some beautiful sights worth staying a night or two, a city that most people will want to add to their Iran bucket list after reading this article.
+Wander around the small twisted historical alleys, and waste your time in the history of the Sialk hills While the smell of Kashan Feen Garden flowers will make you happy.

 The Grand Bazaar with historical and masterpiece monuments will amaze you, walk in the twisted labyrinths, watch colorful shops, chat with people, drink a cup of tea and enjoy the delicious Persian cuisine that Kashan has to offer.
 While not all of these activities are in Kashan, they are well worth your time, so keep on reading and find the nine best things to do in Kashan!